Volue-Public/energy-smp-docs/docs/operations/monitoring.md

 Summary/description:

-- OptimalMultiAsset includes the code to execute optimizations based on the data collected by Gateway.
+- Optimal Multi-Asset includes the code to execute optimisations based on the data collected by Optimal Gateway.

 Output: